SIGPLAN/SIGPLAN.github.io/Highlights.md

 ### SIGPLAN Research Highlights Papers

-As of May 2017, 47 papers have been recognized by the SIGPLAN Research Highlights committee, and 25 SIGPLAN papers have appeared in CACM, 14 from the SIGPLAN committee and 11 that were solicited directly by the CACM committee.
+As of January 2018, 51 papers have been recognized by the SIGPLAN Research Highlights committee, and 25 SIGPLAN papers have appeared in CACM, 14 from the SIGPLAN committee and 11 that were solicited directly by the CACM committee.
 This [webpage](/Highlights/Papers) contains